vrothenbergUCSD/pymotif/README.md

 ## Required arguments

-- `peak_file`: This is the path to your peak or BED file.
+- `peak_file`: The path to your peak or BED file.
-- `genome`: This is the path to your genome fasta file.
+- `genome`: The path to your genome fasta file.
+For example, you can use the mouse genome GCF_000001635.27_GRCm39_genomic.fna by downloading the assembly from NCBI: https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.27
-- `output_directory`: This is the path to the directory where you want PyMotif to output its results.
+- `output_directory`: The path to the directory where you want PyMotif to output its results.

 Example usage with required arguments: